-The word ‘Recognize’ (Verb) describes the act of identifying, acknowledging, or being aware of something or someone, often by remembering a previous encounter or by noticing certain features.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Recognize’ correctly in sentences.
+The word ‘Recognize’ is a verb that means to identify or become aware of someone or something (often because you have seen, heard, or experienced it before).
+It can also mean to acknowledge as valid, such as recognizing an achievement, a decision, or a right.
+In this updated guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples for how to use ‘Recognize’ correctly in sentences.

 Recognize Explained in Depth